Laying healthy foundations for sleep in the fourth trimester.

 Utilize their awake windows to dictate feeding/sleeping times

-Consider the impact of your baby’s bedroom
+Consider the impact of your baby’s sleep environment

 Make the most of the fourth trimester